glillico/ansible-role-set_hostname/README.md

 ## Author Information

 This role was created in 2020 by Graham Lillico.
+(Inspired by [geerlingguy/raspberry-pi-dramble](https://github.com/geerlingguy/raspberry-pi-dramble)).